merenlab/reads-for-assembly/README.md

 # Generating paired-end reads in FASTQ R1/R2 files.

-Everything is the same, except this time you will use the program `gen-paired-end-reads` with a config file that looks like `gen-paired-end-reads-example.ini`.
+Everything is the same, except this time you will use the program `gen-paired-end-reads` with a config file that looks like this one:

-This is an example `gen-paired-end-reads-example.ini`:

 ``` ini
 [general]